HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 It is possible the increase is coming from libraries that use older versions of Workbox like [create-react-app version 3](https://github.com/facebook/create-react-app/blob/v3.4.4/packages/react-scripts/package.json#L82)

 ### Web Push Notifications

+Notifications are a powerful way to re-engage with users.
+It is also one characteristic that we expect from platform-specific applications.
+Notifications are the perfect way to give timely, relevant and precise information, and it is powered by the Web Push API.

 #### Web Push notification acceptance rates